The healthcare industry is expected to create around 4 million jobs by the year 2026.

 To become an x-ray technologist, one must complete an accredited radiologic technology program that awards an Associate of Science degree.

-After an aspiring x-ray technologist completes a program, they must pass the boards through ARRT (The American Registry of Radiologic Technologists).
-This certification will reward the student with the title of an RT (registered technologist).
+After an aspiring x-ray technologist completes a program, they must pass the boards through ARRT® (The American Registry of Radiologic Technologists®).
+This certification will reward the student with the title of registered technologist.

 This test is a 4-hour test that has 220 questions and is graded on a pass or fail basis.